MA Dance Producing & Management

 The programme runs from the start of October until the end of September.

 Apply here for October 2019 entry onto the MA Dance Producing & Management.
-Applications should by received by 15th May 2019.
 Admission onto the programme is by interview.